Parskatt/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I'm a PhD student at the Computer Vision Laboratory in Linköping University.
+I'm a PhD student at the Computer Vision Laboratory @ Linköping University.
-I'm interested in  visually constrained learning for computer vision.